What Is A Good Credit Score & How Can You Improve It?

 Amounts owed

-- The total amount of credit that you currently have and the balances of those accounts.
+This factor takes into account the total amount of credit you currently have and the balances on those accounts.

 Types of credit